microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/discovery.rst

             urlsrc="https://word-edit.officeapps.live.com/we/wordeditorframe.aspx?
             <ui=UI_LLCC&><rs=DC_LLCC&><showpagestats=PERFSTATS&>"/>

-This example defines an action called :wopi:action:`edit` that is supported for .docx files.
+This example defines an action called :wopi:action:`edit` that is supported for ``docx`` files.
 The edit action requires the :wopi:req:`locks` and :wopi:req:`update` capabilities.
 To invoke the edit action on a file, you navigate to the URI included in the **urlsrc** attribute.
 Note that you must parse the **urlsrc** value and add some parameters.
 For a full description of this process, see :ref:`Action URLs`.